Sid2318/NexStay/README.md

 - **Booking System**: Reserve properties with a streamlined booking process
 - **PDF Download**: Download property details as PDF for offline reference
 - **Booking Management**: View and manage all your bookings in one place
+- **AI-Powered Chat Assistant**: Get instant help with bookings, questions, and information through our intelligent chatbot

 ### For Hosts